samKenpachi011/edc-call-manager/README.md

 	    unscheduling_model = PostNatalEnrollment
 	    interval = WEEKLY

-In the declaration we have included the `consent_model` and the `locator_model`.
-ModelCaller uses these models to extract personal information on the subject for the research assistant making the follow-up calls.
-In almost all cases, the subject has been consented and locator information has been captured (including any restrictions on how the subject may be contacted, if at all).
-The consent and locator mixins are available in projects `edc_consent` and `edc_locator`.
+Included in the declaration are `consent_model` and `locator_model`.
+ModelCaller uses these model classes to extract personal information on the subject to inform the research assistant making the follow-up calls.
+In almost all cases, the subject has been consented and locator information captured.
+Having the locator information is important as there may be restrictions on when and where the subject may be contacted, if at all.
+The consent and locator models are built using model mixins available in projects `edc_consent` and `edc_locator`.
 Personal information is always encrypted at rest in any EDC model (see modules `django_crypto_fields` and `edc.core.crypto_fields`).

 ## Expected Flow